ShubhamGoyal7125/ACM-Contact-Form/README.md

 # ACM USICT-Contact-Form
 The UI of the Contact form for ACM Usict Website.
-I have made this form without bootstrap/tailwind, only pure code.
+I have made this form without using bootstrap/tailwind, only pure code.

 1. Contact form -->